seeingnft/teia-/Ukranian-Fundraising.md

-Once another collaborator field shows up add the Contract Address `KT1DWnLiUkNtAQDErXxudFEH63JC6mqg3HEx` to the second field and enter the shares as well as 10 (If you want 100% of the proceeds to go to Ukraine set your share as a collaborator as 1 and the Ukraine Contract `KT1DWnLiUkNtAQDErXxudFEH63JC6mqg3HEx` as 10000 shares.)
+Once another collaborator field shows up add the Contract Address `KT1DWnLiUkNtAQDErXxudFEH63JC6mqg3HEx` to the second field and enter the shares as well as 10

 Once you have made sure the address is enter correctly click on next: